-Stackable washer and dryer sets are an increasingly popular option available to home owners.
-But can any washing machine or dryer be stacked vertically?
+Are you wondering if any washer and dryer is stackable?
 What benefits can stacking offer?
-What do you need to create a stacked washer and dryer pair?
+What do you need to create a stackable washer and dryer pair?
 We’ll answer these questions and more in this helpful guide.
 In addition, we ranked the 6 best products to give you a head start in your research.

 Why Should I Stack?

-How are laundry manufacturers able to do it?
-Over the last ten years or so, companies and researches have been focusing on ways to both minimize the vibrations caused by washers and dryers and safely deal with the vibrations that do occur.
-As a result, vertical stacking kits combined with washers and dryers that are made to be stacked are no longer a safety concern due to vibrations or any other potential risk.
+Here is how manufacturers were able to make most products stackable over the last ten years or so.
+They simply focused on ways to both minimize the vibrations caused by washers and dryers and safely deal with the vibrations that do occur.
+As a result, when combined with a factory fitted stacking kit, the configuration became stable.

-If you’re worried about vertical stacking being a complicated or costly process, set your fears to rest.
+If you’re worried about cost or complication of stacking your washer and dryer, put your fears to rest.
 The only parts involved are a front-loading dryer, front-loading washer, and a stacking kit.
 This kit, generally sold separately, secures the two machines together safely and solidly.
 You should never try to stack your washer and dryer without a stacking kit.
 Even minimal vibrations could cause them to shift, resulting in the top machine falling off and damaging itself, your home, and potentially you or a family member.

 Selecting the perfect washer and dryer for your stacked setup will not only improve your laundry experience but can save you time, money, and significant headaches.
 We’ve put together this list of effective tips to keep in mind when you’re on the hunt for an effective stacked washer and dryer pair.

-Measure Your Space You may be surprised by how many consumers forget about this step, assuming every washer and dryer will fit their space just because the last set did.
-Get out the tape measure and find out how much room you’re working with, then compare those measurements when shopping for a washer and dryer.
+Measure Your Space You may be surprised by how many people forget about this step, assuming every washer and dryer will fit their space just because the last set did.
+Get out the tape measure and find out how much room you’re working with, then compare those measurements against the new washer and dryer.
 Don’t forget to measure space vertically as well, particularly if you’re going with a vertical arrangement.
 As for width, contemporary machines generally come in sizes of 24”, 27” or 29”.
 Don’t forget depth as well—modern machines are about 3”-4” deeper than older models.

 Check the Height Remember that you’ll have to reach any controls that are at the top of your dryer when it’s stacked atop the washer, so ensure that the dryer you choose has accessible function buttons that aren’t located along a back ridge of the dryer.
-This may make it hard to reach, especially if you’re on the shorter side.
+This may make it hard to reach and operate.

 Know Your Dryer There are various types of dryers available based on how they’re powered and how they vent off heat.
 Gas dryers use gas to power their functions, while electrically powered dryers will use a 220V connection (with the exception of Miele heat pump dryers).
 Vented dryers connect via hose to a vent in your laundry space which leads outside, venting hot and moist air from the dryer into the outside air and away from your home.
 Ventless dryers use a condenser to get rid of excess moisture, and do not require a vent or connection hose.
 Ideally, you’ll want to go with a vented dryer because they’re easier to find and do a better job of drying your clothes quickly and effectively.